johannesugb/johannesugb.github.io/_posts/2026-03-23-mesh-shaders-for-tessellation.md

 It was the latter claim that made me suspicious and motivated me to dive a bit into this topic.

-As a quick reminder, _Figure 1_ shows the structure of classical graphics pipelines compared to a mesh shading-based graphics pipeline, where all the geometry stages have been replaced by two compute shader-style stages: task and mesh shader.
+As a quick reminder, _Figure 1_ shows the structure of classical graphics pipelines, to be compared to a mesh shading-based graphics pipeline in _Figure 2_, where all the geometry stages have been replaced by two compute shader-style stages: task and mesh shader.

 [![Classical graphics pipeline](/assets/images/classical-graphics-pipeline.png)](/assets/images/classical-graphics-pipeline.png)
 _Figure 1: Stages of a classical rasterization-based graphics pipeline, with several fixed-function stages (input assembly, tessellation, and rasterization) and several programmable stages (vertex shader, tessellation control shader, tessellation evaluation shader, geometry shader, and fragment shader)._